NettaGemer/SQL-Database-Development-for-Knesset/README.md

  alter table GovernmentOffice add office_street VARCHAR(30);
  alter table GovernmentOffice add building_number int;

-**D.** We have updated the existing records and/or tables (in the DML context) so that they reflect the new requirements mentioned above.
+**D.** **We have updated the existing records and/or tables (in the DML context) so that they reflect the new requirements mentioned above.
-If there is no need to change, provide a detailed explanation why there is no need to change **solution-** update  GovernmentOffice set office_budget = '800000' where OfficeId= 10;
+If there is no need to change, provide a detailed explanation why there is no need to change.**

+**solution-**
+update  GovernmentOffice set office_budget = '800000' where OfficeId= 10;
 update  BelongsTo set role_in_office= 'Minister of Transportation' where GovernmentOffice = 10 and Politician = 111;